How To Grill Chuck Eye Steak

-Can you name a pleasure that comes close to that of enjoying a beautifully-grilled steak with an icy beer or glass of wine?
+Can you name a pleasure that comes close to that of enjoying a beautifully-grilled chuck steak with an icy beer or glass of wine?
 We think not.
 But you don’t have to sell the family farm or dig into the kids’ college funds to treat yourself to this feast once you discover chuck eye steaks, an affordable cut that’s delicious and juicy.

 Wise grillers refer to the chuck eye steak as “the poor man’s rib eye.”
 They’re not exaggerating.
 Rib eye steaks come from the 6th to 12th rib areas on a cow’s anatomy.
 Chuck eyes are located at the 5th rib, so the taste, texture and pleasure you get from grilling this cut of meat will remind you of the pricier "neighboring" cut you took a pass on because your wallet said, "Are you kidding me?"
 Beef prices are crazy.

 Think you can’t afford chuck eye steak?
 Think again!

-As a matter of fact, chuck eye steaks are even more exclusive than pedestrian rib eyes because there are only two of them per cow, so it’s not always easy to find them.
-When you do, get out the tongs because these steaks taste like heaven, especially if you add the personal touches that have earned you a reputation.
+As a matter of fact, beef chuck eye steaks are even more exclusive than pedestrian rib eyes because there are only two of them per cow, so it’s not always easy to find this tender cut..
+When you do, get out the tongs because these perfect steaks taste like heaven, especially if you add the personal touches that have earned you a reputation.
 Then you'll get one of the best steaks you've ever cooked - and eaten.

 Think 11-ounces of prime meat for five bucks and change.
 Now that we’ve opened your eyes to the wonder of a fabulous cut that’s affordable, you can have all the guys over for a grilling party and hold the keys to the kingdom.
 Share your newfound knowledge with your buds or let them wonder how you manage to snag steaks that taste this good without getting a pay raise!